SarahHawkins26/Note-Taker-11-Express.js/README.md

 ## Description
-This note taking app lets you write and view personal notes.
+This note taking app lets you write and view personal notes at any time.

 ## Installation
 In the command line type, npm i, to install the needed applications